The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 This code will now work both for the authorization code and bearer access token flows.

-Let’s go to the OIDC Dev UI where we looked at the access token, enter /hello
+Let’s go to the OIDC Dev UI where we looked at the access token, enter /hello as the Service Address in the Test Service area and press With Access Token and you will get 200:

-as the source of the roles information, if any.
-As it happens, Auth0 includes the custom role claim which was created earlier in the UserInfo
+When verifying the opaque access token indirectly, by using it to request UserInfo, Quarkus will use UserInfo as the source of the roles information, if any.
+As it happens, Auth0 includes the custom role claim which was created earlier in the UserInfo response as well.

 As has already been mentioned in the introduction to this section, the main goal of this section is to explain how Quarkus can verify opaque access tokens.
-In general, propagating access tokens whose only purpose is to allow retrieving For a recommended approach of working with Auth0 access tokens, see the following Propagate access tokens to microservices and Access tokens in JWT format sections. |
+In general, propagating access tokens whose only purpose is to allow retrieving UserInfo to services should be avoided unless the front-end JAX-RS endpoint or SPA prefers to delegate UserInfo retrieval to the trusted service.

 Typically one uses access tokens to access remote services but OIDC DevUI SPA dashboard also offers an option to test with the ID token.
 This option is only available to emulate the cases where SPA delegates to the endpoint to verify and retrieve some information from the ID token for SPA to use - but ID token will still be sent to the endpoint as Bearer token by OIDC DevUI.
-Prefer testing with the access token in most cases. |
+Prefer testing with the access token in most cases.

 You can use SwaggerUI or GraphQL from OIDC DevUI for testing the service, instead of manually entering the service path to test.
 For example, if you add

-to your application’s pom then you will see a Swagger link in OIDC Dev UI: Click the Swagger link and start testing the service. |
+to your application’s pom then you will see a Swagger link in OIDC Dev UI:

 Propagate access tokens to microservices